twitwi/KeystrokeOSD/README.md

     mvn install

-The live key viewer can be run with:
+The live key viewer can then be run with:

-    java -cp jnativehook-local/org/jnativehook/JNativeHook/1.1.4/JNativeHook-1.1.4.jar:target/KeystrokeOSD-1.0-SNAPSHOT.jar com.heeere.osd.keystrokeosd.MagicOSD
+    java -cp target/KeystrokeOSD-2.0-SNAPSHOT-jar-with-dependencies.jar com.heeere.osd.keystrokeosd.MagicOSD

 Use your window manager or Ctrl+C it to close it.

-# How the "local" maven repository was done
+# OLD: How the "local" maven repository was done

 Following https://devcenter.heroku.com/articles/local-maven-dependencies